October 12, 2022

 CHECKING IN

-Immediately after their departure, I spotted Nicki (the German medical student) wandering through the square and invited her over to join me before we headed over to the monsters albergue ourselves.
+Immediately after their departure, I spotted Nicki (the German medical student) wandering through the square.
+So I invited her over to join me for lunch before we headed to the monastery’s albergue as well.

-I didn’t really know what to expect from this unusual albergue experience.
-I’d visited an active monastery (Monasterio de Samos) during my walk on the Camino Frances four years ago.
-But that was more of a guided historical tour of the monastery and I wasn’t actually staying there.
+I wasn’t entirely sure what to expect from this unusual albergue experience.
+I’d visited an active monastery (Monasterio de Samos) during my walk on the Camino Francés four years ago.
+But that was more of a guided historical tour of the monastery, and I wasn’t staying there.

-I’d also walked though the Monestario de Zenarruza near Bolívar during the first week of this current Camino, but I hadn’t stay there either.
-All I had to go on was what Simon, Renato, and Charles told me about their own stays.
-Rhis evening would be a completely novel experience for me.
+I’d also walked through the Monasterio de Zenarruza near Bolívar during the first week of this current Camino, but I hadn’t stayed there either.
+The only information I had to go on was what Simon, Renato, and Charles told me about their own stays.
+This evening would be a completely novel experience for me.

-As Nicki and I entered the monestary’s front office, we were met by an English speaking monk – Brother Lawrence – who processed all our paperwork and collected our 8€ donation for the night and assigned us to a room.
-There were still plenty of beds available, but I was surprised at how may pilgrims were already there.
+As Nicki and I entered the monastery’s front office, we were met by an English-speaking monk – Brother Lawrence – who processed all our paperwork and collected our 8€ donation for the night and assigned us to a room.
+There were still plenty of beds available, but I was surprised at how many pilgrims were already there.
 At least 60 were already checked in!

 A volunteer led us to a modern albergue inside the historical walls of the monastery.
 It was an absolutely beautiful building, and I genuinely looked forward to accepting Brother Lawrence’s invitation to join the monks for their vespers at 7 p.m.